franckvalot/opencell-website-test/content/solution/byindustry.md

   We provide the rich functionality and configurability that can cover any industry requirement.
 industries:
-  - nav: TELCO
-    title: 'Telco, Cloud & Internet of Things'
-    videoid: Bey4XXJAqS8
-    content: >-
+  - content: >-
       ## CRITICAL FEATURES

       With its robust usage-based rating capability and scalable technology, Opencell is the preferred choice for incumbents and new operators looking for a BSS solution combining low-cost and agility.

       ## CUSTOMERS

       * Axione